kyleoliveiro/scarab-core/README.md

 @include set( breakpoints, huge, 1600px );
 ```

-For more examples of configuration, have a look at the [`scarab-carapace`](https://github.com/watchtowerdigital/scarab-carapace/src/config/) configuration folder.
+For more examples of configuration, have a look at the [`#configuration`](https://watchtowerdigital.github.io/scarab) section in the docs.

-## Features

-### No style declarations
-Scarab is a utility framework, not a UI library.
-Importing `scarab-scss` outputs zero CSS.

-### Variable management
-Conveniently access and manage your global stylesheet configuration with the `set()` mixin, and [getter functions](lib/getters/).

 ### Responsive property declarations
 Declare responsive properties with the [`responsive()`](lib/helpers/responsive.scss) mixin.
 This allows you to easily manage the appearance of responsive components, and reduce media query clutter in your stylesheet.